awsdocs/aws-cdk-guide/v2/apps.md

 ## Cloud assemblies<a name="apps_cloud_assembly"></a>

 The call to `app.synth()` is what tells the AWS CDK to synthesize a cloud assembly from an app\.
 Typically you don't interact directly with cloud assemblies\.
 They are files that include everything needed to deploy your app to a cloud environment\.
-For example, it includes an AWS CloudFormation template for each stack in your app, and a copy of any file assets or Docker images that you reference in your app\.
+For example, it includes an AWS CloudFormation template for each stack in your app\.
+It also includes a copy of any file assets or Docker images that you reference in your app\.

 See the [cloud assembly specification](https://github.com/aws/aws-cdk/blob/master/design/cloud-assembly.md) for details on how cloud assemblies are formatted\.

-To interact with the cloud assembly that your AWS CDK app creates, you typically use the AWS CDK Toolkit, a command\-line tool\.
+To interact with the cloud assembly that your AWS CDK app creates, you typically use the AWS CDK Toolkit, a command line tool\.
 But any tool that can read the cloud assembly format can be used to deploy your app\.

 The CDK Toolkit needs to know how to execute your AWS CDK app\.
-If you created the project from a template using the `cdk init` command, your app's `cdk.json` file includes an `app` key that specifies the necessary command for the language the app is written in\.
+If you created the project from a template using the `cdk init` command, your app's `cdk.json` file includes an `app` key\.
+This key specifies the necessary command for the language that the app is written in\.
 If your language requires compilation, the command line performs this step before running the app, so you can't forget to do it\.

 ------
 #### [ TypeScript ]